Pork butts and pork shoulder are the best cuts of meat to use for pulled pork.

 - Prepare the pork shoulder by cleaning it, trimming off the extra fat

 - Preheat your smoker to 325℉.
 If you’re using a gas grill, then you want to set it to low to medium heat and set it up for indirect cooking.
-Pick the wood chips you want to use, we suggest a mild wood for pulled pork, this will give it a nice smoky flavor.
+Pick the wood chips you want to use, we suggest mild wood for pulled pork, this will give it a nice smoky flavor.
 Give the pork a rub with oil, salt, and black pepper and a spice rub (optional)

 - Once you have reached the cooking temperature place the pork shoulder in the smoker fat side up.
-You’ll also want to insert it in the food thermometer to monitor the temperature.
+You’ll also want to insert the food thermometer to monitor the internal temperature.

 - Theoretically, you can remove the pork once the meat reads 145℉.
 However, you won’t be able to shred it.
-The internal temp needs to reach the 160-degree mark first before the collagen starts to break down to form that gelatin
+The internal temp needs to reach the 160-degree mark first before the collagen starts to break down to form that gelatin.
+While the

-- Once you pork hit 195°F – 203°F you can take your pork from the smoker.
+- Once your pork roast hit 195°F – 203°F you can take your pork from the smoker.
 This should take around 2 hours per pound.

-- Let the pork shoulder rest under a layer of aluminum foil for at least half an hour.
+- Let the pork rest under a layer of aluminum foil for at least half an hour.
 Then it’s ready to shred and serve!

-- If you have leftovers, make sure you either make pork belly ends or leftover pulled pork tacos .
-Otherwise store it with either the cooking juices, juice or beer.
-It make the reheated pulled pork juicy and flavorful
+- If you have leftovers, make sure you either make pork belly ends or leftover pulled pork tacos.
+Otherwise store it with either the cooking juices, juice, or beer.
+It makes the reheated pulled pork juicy and flavorful

 Learn How to Shred Your Pulled Pork

 - Your Fingers Tongs.
 Otherwise known as your hands.
 If you decide to use this method, make sure the meat has cooled down enough.

 - Forks.
 This is a simple method, in which you don’t need any fancy tools.
 Grabs two forks, put the into the meat and pull in opposite directions.